bhelfert/gilded-rose-solutions/using-inheritance/README.md

 * Logic scattered across inheritance hierarchy / item types --> unbalanced, asymmetric
 * Code structure eventually only scales limited when adding new item types
 * Item names are not yet constants/enums
-* Method GildedRose.getUnboxedItems() in production code exists only for testing purposes
+* Getter methods in production code exist only for testing purposes
+* Strange: an UnboxedItem does not have a name
 * Naming of test methods is not perfect/consistent